🔼The name Nazareth: Summary

 🔼Jesus in the synagogue of Nazareth

 A regular Sabbath year happened every seven years, and during it no one was supposed to sow lands or cultivate vines, but just let them grow wild (Leviticus 25:4).
-All people and all animals would simply eat whatever grew, without restrictions, and this obviously tastes a lot like what went on in the garden of Eden (Leviticus 25:6-7, Genesis 2:16).
+All people and all animals would simply eat whatever grew, without restrictions, and this obviously resembles what went on in the garden of Eden (Leviticus 25:6-7, Genesis 2:16).

-As told by Luke, those present at the synagogue didn't like Jesus' swing on things very much and proceeded to pummel Him up the hill in order to shove Him off, and that by itself is a huge clue as to what is going on.
-If these people were pure Mosaic Jews, they would have stoned Jesus, not throw Him off a cliff.
+As told by Luke, those present at the synagogue didn't like Jesus' swing on things very much and proceeded to pummel him up the hill in order to shove him off, and that by itself is a huge clue as to what is going on.
+If these people were pure Mosaic Jews, they would have stoned Jesus, not throw him off a cliff.
 Throwing unwanted elements off mountains was a Roman and Greek habit (see Taygetus and the Tarpeian Rock, for instance.
-A mass execution by this means is told of in 2 Chronicles 25:12), and Luke's report of the Jews transporting Jesus up the mountain only to see Him pass through their midst and go back down again is a rather blatant wink to the famous story of Sisyphus, who achieved a few days of immortality by scamming, and as punishment had to roll a huge stone up a mountain, only to see it roll back down again each time he came near the top.
+A mass execution by this means is told of in 2 Chronicles 25:12), and Luke's report of the Jews transporting Jesus up the mountain only to see him pass through their midst and go back down again is a rather blatant wink to the famous story of Sisyphus, who achieved immortality via a scam, and as eternal punishment had to roll a huge stone up a mountain, only to see it roll back down again each time he came near the top.

 Here at Abarim Publications we hold that the name Nazareth means Scattered or Sown, and became applied to that form of Judaism (that of the Nazarenes) that harvested adjacent cultures for insights without forming an uncritical hybrid.
 Nazarenism is summed up by Paul, "Examine everything carefully and hold fast to that which is good" (1 Thessalonians 5:21) but provided with an essential fundament by Jesus, "until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished" (Matthew 5:18).